Ketamine Therapy with High Blood Pressure: What's Safe (2026)

 Why Blood Pressure Matters for Ketamine Therapy

 Ketamine transiently raises blood pressure and heart rate during a session.
 It's one of the drug's most consistent and well-characterized effects.
-In most healthy adults, the rise is modest — typically 10–25 mmHg systolic — and resolves completely within 30–60 minutes of the session ending.
+In most healthy adults the rise is modest (typically 10 to 25 mmHg systolic) and resolves completely within thirty to sixty minutes of the session ending.

 The Numbers That Matter